owenCocjin/Grest/README.md

 ## Response Info
 ### Common Values
-All responses are in JSON.
-All responses MUST have at least all of the following:
+Responses are expected to be returned as JSON.
+Most functions and classes revolve around this and will default to JSON whenever possible.
+All JSON responses are strongly suggested to have at least all of the following:
 - status: A string with value "OK" or "Failed"
 - response: The response data.
 This can be the data returned for a request, or an error message.

 A common value (but not required!) returned with errors is "extra", which will contain extra information about the error.
 Normally this will be common reasons for failures

+When creating your own apps, it is strongly recommended to use the reply.Reply() class and it's subclasses (See [Action Returns](#action-returns))

 ---